 We walked down the street along the river, and while he pointed out a mansion his luxury real estate firm had just sold, I contorted my body away from his flirtatious touches on the back of my neck.
 We went to a café so he could get a coffee, and I chose to get an orange juice.
 I handed the cashier the absurd amount of five euros as he told me about how he might move to Luxembourg for his Master’s degree.
 A little later, he impressively found a way to shift the topic of conversation to an indictment of American racism.
 I continued sitting in the café chair, acutely aware of the drops of sweat slimily sliding down my skin.

 When I finally left him, I wanted to cry for knowingly making myself feel worse again.
 I walked past the church of Santa Croce, stopping to marvel at the structure before having to avert my eyes from the sunlight its blindingly white and teal tiles reflected.
-I looked toward the stadium that had been constructed in the church’s plaza, which had hosted the championship game of the calcio storico tournament the night before.
-I wondered if any of the players, all of whom I imagined with faces bloodied from fighting the opposing team, ever looked up at the centuries-old building to push themselves to the end.
+I looked toward the church’s plaza, where a stadium had been constructed to host the championship game of the calcio storico tournament the night before.
+I wondered if any of the players, all of whom I imagined with faces bloodied from fighting the opposing team, ever looked up at the long-standing, centuries-old building to push themselves to the end.
 I returned my gaze to the church, tilting my head so I could see the shape of its austere triangular rooftop against the endless blue of the clear sky, and I continued walking to the apartment where I was staying.
 I smoked a bowl, ate some ravioli, and watched Seinfeld.

 When my mother walked through the door later, I wanted to tell her everything, but I don’t know if I’ll ever be able to.
 I don’t seem to know anything except for an emotionally exhaustive process I fool myself into believing illuminates a path towards a type of victory, even if all I’ve ever found at the end is the same persistent hurt.